UniversalDependencies/docs/format.md

 Token lines contain the following fields:

  1. ID: Token counter.
-A number,starting at 1 for each new sentence; may be a decimal number for words combined in tokens.
+A number, starting at 1 for each new sentence; may be a decimal number for words inside tokens.
  2. FORM: Word form or punctuation symbol.
  3. LEMMA: Lemma or stem of word form.
- 4. CPOSTAG: Google universal part-of-speech tag drawn from the [Universal POS tag](http://universaldependencies.github.io/docs/ud-pos-index.html) set.
+ 4. CPOSTAG: Google universal part-of-speech tag, drawn from the [Universal POS tag](http://universaldependencies.github.io/docs/ud-pos-index.html) set.
  5. POSTAG: Language-specific part-of-speech tag; underscore if not available.
  6. FEATS: List of morphological features (attribute-value pairs); underscore if not available.
  7. HEAD: Head of the current token, which is either a value of ID or zero (0).
- 8. DEPREL: Universal Stanford dependency relation to the HEAD (root iff HEAD = 0).
-Either a [Universal dependency](http://universaldependencies.github.io/docs/ud-dep-index.html) or a defined language-particular subtype.
+ 8. DEPREL: [Universal Stanford dependency relation](http://universaldependencies.github.io/docs/ud-dep-index.html) to the HEAD (root iff HEAD = 0) or a defined language-particular subtype of one.
  9. DEPS: List of secondary dependencies (head-deprel pairs).
 10. MISC: Any other annotation.